Churchill - Yamanto

 What has been the trend in development approvals over the past five years in the Churchill - Yamanto SA2?

-Looking at development activity over the past five years, the Churchill - Yamanto SA2's approval levels have been below the yearly average of 10, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, the Churchill - Yamanto SA2's approval levels have been consistent with the yearly average of 10, showing stable development patterns.

 How does recent development compare to population growth in the Churchill - Yamanto SA2?